 Rebase vs Merge

-When you’re working on a feature branch and you need changes from the main development branch, I would suggest using rebase.
-Merge can be used when you want to merge a feature branch back into your development branch.
+When you’re working on a feature branch and you need changes from the main master branch, I would suggest using rebase.
+Merge can be used when you want to merge a feature branch back into your master branch.
 That way, you’ll be able to see when you merged in what in the future because you have that merge commit I called “nasty” before.
 It isn’t, really.